UpstreamData/pyasic/docs/index.md

 ## Getting data from miners

 Once you have your miner(s) identified, you will likely want to get data from the miner(s).
 You can do this using a built in function in each miner called `get_data()`.
-This function will return a instance of the dataclass [`MinerData`][pyasic.data.MinerData] with all data it can gather from the miner.
+This function will return an instance of the dataclass [`MinerData`][pyasic.data.MinerData] with all data it can gather from the miner.
 Each piece of data in a [`MinerData`][pyasic.data.MinerData] instance can be referenced by getting it as an attribute, such as [`MinerData().hashrate`][pyasic.data.MinerData].
 ```python
 import asyncio